hxlnt/nobadmemories.com/src/render/posts/hanging-posters-with-clothespins.html.md

 feature: true
 ---

-This is my favorite way to hang posters in my studio space.
+This is how I hang posters in my studio space.

-Materials:

-  - 3M Command Strips
-  - Wooden clothespins
-  - Scissors
+All you need are 3M Command Strips, wooden clothespins, and scissors.

 First, cut a Command Strip lengthwise.